ACEnglish/kanpig/README.md

 # 🔧 Core Parameter Details

-The default parameters are tuned to work generally well for genotyping a single sample's VCF.
-For a multi-sample VCF (a.k.a. a project-level VCF), the optimal parameters will be dependent on things such as number of samples in the VCF and the merging strategy of the variants.
+These parameters are universal to all the genotyping modes and handle how variant graphs are built or how haplotypes are applied to the built graphs.
+The default parameters work generally well for most use cases.
+The optimal parameters for a particular experiment will depend on things such as number of samples in the VCF and the merging strategy of the variants.

 ### `--neighdist`
 Kanpig will build local variant graphs from groups of variants in a 'neighborhood'.
 These neighborhoods are determined by making the maximum end position